45 Interesting Facts About Raleigh, NC You May Not Have Known

 4. What cities are near Raleigh?

-Washington DC monument
+family posing in front of Washington DC monument

 D.C is about 5-hours drive (278 miles)